Volvo Cars: Safety

-Volvo cars have long been marketed as safe and the company has stressed their historic reputation for solidity and reliability in marketing campaigns.
+Volvo cars have long been marketed as safe and the company has stressed its historic reputation for solidity and reliability in marketing campaigns.
 Volvo uses high-tech safety systems as standard equipment in new vehicles.
 Prior to strong government safety regulation Volvo had been at the forefront of safety engineering.

 In 1944, laminated glass was introduced in the PV model.
 After Vattenfall engineers presented their pioneering work to Volvo in the 1950s, Volvo engineer Nils Bohlin invented and patented the modern three-point safety belt, which became standard on all Volvo cars in 1959, and then made this design patent open in the interest of safety and made it available to other car manufacturers for free.
 Additionally, Volvo developed the first rear-facing child seat in 1964 and introduced its own booster seat in 1978.

 In 1991, the 960 introduced the first three-point seat belt for the middle of the rear seat and a child safety cushion integrated in the middle armrest.
 Also in 1991, it introduced the Side Impact Protection System (SIPS) on the 700, 940/960 and 850 models, which channels the force of a side impact away from the doors and into the safety cage.

 In 1994, to add to its SIPS, Volvo was the first to introduce side airbags and installed them as standard equipment in all models from 1995.
 At the start of the 1995 model year, side impact protection airbags were standard on high trim-level Volvo 850s, and optional on other 850s.
 By the middle of the production year, they were standard on all 850s.
 In model year 1995, SIPS airbags became standard on all Volvo models.

 In 1995, the Volvo 745 was recalled as the front seatbelt mounts could break in a collision.

 In 1998, Volvo installed a head-protecting airbag, which was made standard in all new models as well as some existing models.
 The IC head-protecting airbag was not available on the 1997 C70 since the initial design deployed the airbag from the roof, and the C70, being a convertible, could not accommodate such an airbag.
 A later version of the C70 featured a head-protecting airbag deploying upwards from the door, avoiding this problem.
 It has been stated by many testing authorities that side head protecting curtain airbags can reduce the risk of death in a side impact by up to 40% and brain injury by up to 55%, as well as protect occupants during a rollover.
 In 1998, Volvo introduced its Whiplash Protection System (WHIPS), a safety device to prevent injury to front seat users during collisions.